 Recognition must be an integrated part of employees’ daily experience.
 Solutions and tools should enable frequent, timely, and meaningful recognition and provide a variety of ways and reasons to show appreciation and gratitude.

-Encourage employees and leaders, as they recognise, to strengthen gratitude and connection in their recognition.
+Encourage employees and leaders, as they recognize, to strengthen gratitude and connection in their recognition.
 Specifically, align employees’ work to a greater purpose, be specific in how they contributed and why it was unique, and focus on genuine, positive sentiment.

 Giving and receiving recognition can increase belonging, connection, and gratitude, which counteract many factors that lead to poor mental health.
 Of course, recognition is not a substitute for comprehensive mental health care (e.g., psychotherapy, medication, etc.).
 Employees struggling with severe mental health challenges should seek help from qualified professionals, and organisations should provide resources and support for such care.